 The Texas Book Festival (TBF) is a non-profit organization that celebrates authors and their contributions to the culture of literacy, ideas, and imagination.
 Thanks to the generosity of individuals, foundations, and businesses, the annual Book Festival is FREE and open to the public.
 In addition to the Festival weekend, the Texas Book Festival supports literary and literacy programs year-round and across Texas.

-The Fiction Writing Contest, sponsored by Kirkus Reviews, encourages and rewards creative writing in Texas schools.
+The Fiction Writing Contest encourages and rewards creative writing in Texas schools.
 Junior and high school Texas students are invited to submit a piece of original fiction, no more than 2,000 words in length.
 The submissions are judged by Texas Book Festival authors, local educators, and leaders in the publishing industry.